 More messing around with volumetric textures.
 In reality nothing would be visible inside, but I wanted more of a gaseous effect than just the standard flame and smoke.
 The vehicle may also be protected by an electro-magnetic field generated by the spinning vanes, hence the prominent leading edge, and there's a nice flickering effect from the spinning surfaces.

-A learning study in volumetrics (though I was originally more interested in the motion): missile trail, missile-impact explosion smoke and separate sparks, dissipating red smoke both from the main UFO and a vane that was blow off by the missile impact, three sets of ground impact debris with one moving as the UFO skids.
+A learning study in volumetrics (though I was originally more interested in the motion): missile trail, missile-impact explosion smoke and separate sparks, dissipating orange and red smoke from the UFO and red smoke from the vane that was blow off, three sets of ground impact debris with one moving as the UFO skids, plus some dust.
 This is the first time I've attempted an animation of this complexity (all I've done in the past are relatively simple fly-throughs), and was a wonderful example of the large gap between knowing the theory of how something is done and actually setting up the multiple FX emitters and arranging them in different combinations affected by wind and gravity, whilst all the time being 'aware' of objects and so not passing through them.

 Still working on the new version of this: the textures are quite difficult to get the way I want them.